hotosm/docs/docs/dev-guide/kubernetes-local-kind.md

 rm -rf "$temp_dir"
 ```

-### Helm

-Used to install software into the cluster.
+Helm: used to install software into the cluster.

 ```bash
 temp_dir=$(mktemp -d)